YaoYinYing/PPRCODE_Guideline/README.md

 ## V1.6.10 @ 2019.04.23
 ### bug fix
 1. Network problem with ProSite.
 Retry the job 3 times at most.
-2. Inform user to resubmit when network exception still occurs with auto-retrying.
+2. Inform users to re-submit their sequences when network exception still occurs in auto-retrying.

 ### features
 1. Attach Result sheet download link to every sequence.